 The Renault-Nissan Alliance

 Carlos Ghosn has been the driving force in this alliance, one where Renault was the dominant force.
 Hiroto Saikawa was appointed CEO of Nissan by Ghosn in 2017 with Ghosn remaining chairman and the two seemed close.
 More recently Ghosn was pushing for a merger, which some say Saikawa was against.
 It could have ended up a Renault takeover and it is felt Saikawa was against this.

 Due to a whistleblower, an investigation was discreetly started by Nissan - without Renault's knowledge - into alleged misuse of Nissan funds by Ghosn for personal benefit.
 When Carlos Ghosn recently arrived in Japan, he was arrested.
 Almost immediately Nissan had Ghosn removed as Nissan chairman, despite Renault wanting them to wait for more information.

 PS.
 Mitsubishi Motors, which Nissan took a controlling interest in back in 2016 has since also removed Carlos Ghosn as its chairman.
-As of this time, he has not been formerly charged.
+As of this time, he has not been formally charged.